Credit Utilization Under 10%: Does It Actually Boost Your Credit Score?

 This timing piece is crucial and most people get it wrong.
 Your credit card company reports your balance to the bureaus once per month, usually on your statement closing date.
 Not when you pay your bill.

-I learned this the hard way.
-I was paying my full balance every month but still showing 25% utilization because I was paying after my statement closed.
-Once I started paying before the statement date, my reported utilization dropped to 2%.
+A common mistake: paying the full balance every month but still showing 25% utilization because payments happen after the statement closes.
+Paying before the statement date can drop reported utilization to 2% or lower.

 Most cards report between the 1st and 15th of each month.
 You can call your card company to find out your exact reporting date.
 Then pay your balance down before that date if you want lower reported utilization.